seleznevatatv/BRIL_ITsim/README.md

 cd BRIL_ITsim
 ```

 or better yet fork the repo to your github account!
 Now you can call the `copyGeo.sh` with the following arguments: `-s=mysourceDir -d=mydestDir` to copy all relevant geometry files from the source (most likely `$CMSSW_BASE/src/BRIL_ITsim/ITGeometries/OT614_200_IT613` in this repo as source and `$CMSSW_BASE/src` as destination).
 Alternatively you can hardcode the paths in the `copyGeo.sh` script.
 If you use command line parsing you need to provide the absolute path.
 At the time of writing, IT geometry 6.1.3 is the latest and greatest.
+Full details [here](http://ghugo.web.cern.ch/ghugo/layouts/T15/OT616_200_IT613/layoutpixel.html).

 ```sh
 source copyGeo.sh -s=$CMSSW_BASE/src/BRIL_ITsim/ITGeometries/OT614_200_IT613 -d=$CMSSW_BASE/src